Aman-raj048/OIBSIP_Data-Analytics_1/README.md

 **Level**: Beginner
 **Database**: `retail_sales`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project is part of the OIBSIP internship program and demonstrates SQL skills applied to retail sales data.
+The goal is to import, clean, and analyze transactional data to uncover customer behavior, product performance, and sales trends.
+The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering business-driven questions through SQL queries.
+It is designed for learners starting their journey in data analytics and aiming to build a solid foundation in SQL with practical insights.

 ## Objectives

+- *Dataset Input:* Import the provided retail dataset into the OIBSIP_data-analytics_1 database using MySQL Workbench for analysis.
-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+- *Database Setup:* Create and populate tables with retail sales records.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+- *Data Cleaning:* Handle missing values, duplicates, and ensure data consistency.
+- *Exploratory Data Analysis (EDA):* Run SQL queries to understand customer demographics, product categories, and monthly sales trends.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+- *Business Insights:* Use SQL to answer targeted business questions (e.g., top spending age group, gender spending share, seasonal peaks).
+- *Visualization:* Export query results to CSV and build charts (bar, pie, line, heatmap) in Excel for clear communication.
+- *Final Report:* Document queries, outputs, and insights in a professional format for internship submission.

 ## Project Structure